This post may contain affiliate links. Please see our disclosure policy.

 Notes on Ingredients

-- Pretzel Rods: Use standard pretzel rods as the reindeer's body.
+- Pretzels: Use standard pretzel rods for the reindeer's body and pretzel twists for the reindeer's antlers.

 - Candy Eyes: If you don't have or can't find candy eyes, you can use mini white chocolate chips and add a bit of the melted chocolate to give the eyes their pupils.

-- Cinnamon Imperials: The red candy is the perfect pop of color and transforms reindeer into Rudolph the Red Nose Reindeer.
+- Cinnamon Imperials: The red candy is the perfect pop of color and transforms the reindeer into Rudolph the Red Nose Reindeer.
+A mini red M&M would work as well.

 - Chocolate: Use any type of semi-sweet, milk, or dark chocolate you like for dipping the pretzel rods into.
 I prefer using chocolate chips as they melt evenly and quickly, but you can also opt to chop up chocolate bars into small morsels or use almond bark for the reindeer body.